 Alexander Graham Bell and the telephone would be one.
 James Watt and the steam engine would be another.

 Then there’s the bloke who came up with the idea of a PIN number, the obstetrician who introduced chloroform in childbirth (bring it back!
 Now!) and the genius who came up with flushing toilets and wipe-clean ceramic tiles.
 Cleaner hotel bathrooms for everyone.

 And how did I find out about all these?
-Through a pop up time capsule, you can see more about below:
+Through a pop up time capsule.

 But many more are visible at the National Museum of Scotland, where hot air balloons blaze up to the sky and Egyptian artefacts sit next to dinosaur bones in a line and light-filled atrium.
 (Although please note, dear reader, I am not trying to imply that the Scots invented ancient Egypt and hot air balloons.
 Just, you know, that they are interesting things to see.)